storj/storj/docs/blueprints/referral-manager-v1.md

 3. Referral Manager adds the newly generated invitation tokens and the users each token associated with into Referral Manager database.
 4. After storing tokens into the database, Referral Manager sends invitation tokens along with the owner IDs back to corresponding host satellites.
 5. Host satellite receives the data and then stores the invitation tokens into `registration_token` table so they can be displayed on the satellite GUI.
-6. Host satellite calls `ClearUsers` endpoint on the Referral Manager to set its users in `eligibleUsers` to empty.
+6. After receives success responses from satellites, Referral Manager CLI will call `ClearUsers` endpoint to set `eligibleUser` to be empty.

 _Referral Link Redemption_